Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: William Cushman, Shutterstock

 This species is a medium brown with dark spots across its body.
-Their eardrum is very obvious, making it easier to identify them.
-They aren’t giant frogs, but they can get bigger than three inches.
+Its eardrum is very obvious, making it easier to identify it.
+These aren’t giant frogs, but they can get bigger than 3 inches.

 19. Southern Leopard Frog